 We conduct business in various currencies and are exposed to earnings and cash flow volatility associated with changes in foreign currency exchange rates.
-Our principal exposure results from management and franchise fees earned in foreign currencies and revenues from our international leased hotels, partially offset by foreign operating expenses.
-The value of these revenues and expenses could change materially in reference to the functional currencies of the exposed entities and to our reporting currency, USD.
-We also have exposure from our international financial assets and liabilities, including certain
+Our principal exposure results from management and franchise fees earned in foreign currencies, as well as revenues and expenses from our international owned and leased hotels.
+The value of these revenues and expenses could change materially in relation to the functional currencies of the exposed entities and to our reporting currency, USD.
+We also have exposure from our international financial assets and liabilities, including certain intercompany loans not deemed to be permanently invested, the value of which could change materially in relation to the functional currencies of the exposed entities.
+As of December 31, 2021, our largest net exposures were to AUD and EUR.